 THIS LIST IS NOT IN SUPPORT OF GANGSTERS AND ORGANIZED CRIME.

-The 'G' in Kool G Rap is known to stand for 'Giancana'.
-Which derives from the name of Sam Giancana's, from the Chicago Outfit.
-Let it be known that Kool G Rap has stated that the 'G' stands for Genius but let's assume it doesn't for now.
+The 'G' in Kool G Rap is known to stand for 'Giancana,' which derives from the name of Sam Giancana of the Chicago Outfit.
+Kool G Rap has stated that the 'G' stands for Genius, but let's assume it doesn't for now.

-MGK took his name straight from the American gangster, Machine Gun Kelly, from the Prohibition Era (1920s).
+MGK took his name directly from the American gangster Machine Gun Kelly, active during the Prohibition Era (1920s).

-Rick Ross and Freeway were both named after the same person, and that is, "Freeway" Rick Ross.
-The rapper was sued by Rick Ross Freeway himself for the use of his name.
-To make a long story short, Rick Ross remains with the name, clearly because of first amendment laws in The United States.
+Rick Ross and Freeway were both named after the same person, "Freeway" Rick Ross.
+The rapper was sued by "Freeway" Rick Ross himself for the use of his name.
+To make a long story short, Rick Ross retained the name, likely because of First Amendment laws in the United States.

-Curtis Jackson took his name from the nickname of a New York city street hustler and gangster, Kelvin Martin, who was nicknamed, 50 Cent.
-He wasn't quite well known or anything like that but his nickname apparently inspired the name we all now know as '50 Cent'.
+Curtis Jackson took his name from the nickname of a New York City street hustler and gangster, Kelvin Martin, who was nicknamed 50 Cent.
+He wasn't particularly well-known, but his nickname inspired the name we now know as '50 Cent.'

 Pretty cool list idea.
-Also it doesn't surprise me at all that 50 Cent was named after a real gangster.
+It also doesn't surprise me at all that 50 Cent was named after a real gangster.

-Although he now goes by the stage name, NORE, this nickname of Noreaga, although spelt slightly differently, derived from the name of Manuel Antonio Noriega.
+Although he now goes by the stage name NORE, this nickname of Noreaga, albeit spelled slightly differently, is derived from the name of Manuel Antonio Noriega.
 Noriega was a drug smuggler who happened to be the ruler of Panama.

-Roc-A-Fella icon and State Property group member, Freeway, took his rap stage name from the living (in 2021) gangster, Freeway Rick Ross.
+Roc-A-Fella icon and State Property group member Freeway took his rap stage name from the living (as of 2021) gangster, Freeway Rick Ross.

-Yo Gotti was named after the largely well-known Italian-American, gangster, John Gotti, who was the head of Gambino family in New York City.
+Yo Gotti was named after the well-known Italian-American gangster John Gotti, who was the head of the Gambino family in New York City.